Benwagrez/musical-octo-palm-tree/README.md

 # musical-octo-palm-tree

 Hey everyone!
-Welcome to my musical octo palm tree.
+Welcome to my Visitor Notification System.
 This repository holds a lambda function deployment that monitors traffic to an application load balancer.
 Lets dive into it.

 ## Prerequisites
 The following items are prerequisites for this deployment.